bluez/bluer/README.md

 In some cases checking the Bluetooth system log might provide further insights.
 On Debian-based systems it can be displayed by executing `journalctl -u bluetooth`.
 Check the `bluetoothd` man page for increasing the log level.

+Sometimes deleting the system Bluetooth cache at `/var/lib/bluetooth` and restarting `bluetoothd` is helpful.

 Examples
 --------